Freelance Websites

 - Software development

-PeoplePerHour works easily.
+PeoplePerHour is an easy-to-use platform.
 Clients post jobs, and you are matched with clients who have posted a job matching your profile.
 You are then asked to set a quotation for your work, and if the client approves it, you get hired.
 Alternatively, you can offer your skills for a fixed price, and in the process, stand a better chance of being picked directly by clients.

 3. FlexJobs

-FlexJobs is a freelance site that offers remote, part-time, and freelance jobs spanning over 50 categories.
-FlexJobs offer you hand-picked and thoroughly vetted jobs.
-These jobs have been analyzed by the site’s team of researchers to ensure their legitimacy.
+FlexJobs is the best freelance website for beginners with remote, part-time, and highest-paying self-employed jobs spanning over 50 categories.
+FlexJobs offers you hand-picked and thoroughly vetted jobs.
+The site’s team of researchers has analyzed these jobs to ensure their legitimacy.

-It is a comforting thing for any freelancer to know that the jobs, positions, and companies they are toiling to apply for are legitimate.
+It is comforting for any freelancer to know that the jobs, positions, and companies they are toiling to apply for are legitimate.

-As a FlexJob freelancer, you can also take part in skill tests, read up on tips for informed job searching, and also get special discounts.
-FlexJobs gives freelancers access to their vast resources such as webinars that teach them the do’s and don’t’s of freelancing as well as hacks on how to land better clients.
+As a FlexJob freelancer, you can also take part in skill tests, read up on tips for informed job searching, and get special discounts.
+FlexJobs gives freelancers access to their vast resources such as webinars that teach them the dos and don’ts of freelancing and hacks on how to land better clients.

 4. Fiverr

-Fiver is a unique freelancing site in that it works in albeit a different way from traditional freelance job sites.
-On Fiverr, freelancers have the unique ability to create their jobs- jobs they can best perform.
+Fiverr is a unique freelancing site in that it works in a different way from traditional freelance job sites.
+On Fiverr, freelancers have the unique ability to create the jobs they can best perform.
 This is so unlike other sites such as Upwork and PeoplePerHour, where clients have to post jobs for freelancers to apply for.

 Freelancers on Fiverr are responsible for marketing their services to companies.
-This is best achieved by using keywords that are bound to appear on different searches to place their services in corresponding categories.
+This is best achieved by using keywords bound to appear on different searches to place their services in corresponding categories.

-Another unique feature about Fiverr is that freelancers will typically charge USD 5 per project- that is where it got its name.
-This price is, however, not the final price but merely the starting price for the services offered by Fiverr freelancers.
+Another unique feature of Fiverr is that freelancers will typically charge USD 5 per project- that is where it got its name.
+However, this price is not the final price but merely the starting price for the services offered by Fiverr freelancers.

 5. Aquent